Part 1 of our guest blog post series with Erika Duncan

 The combination of these two factors influenced Phase 1 – to streamline processes and automate wherever possible, thereby freeing recruiter time to focus on what they do best – discovering great candidates.
 We started by bringing all the recruiters together into one group so that they could start to leverage and learn from each other’s expertise.
 While hiring for each area has some differences, there are certainly best practices and common processes we can implement for efficiency.
 As a team, we then mapped out all of our processes, down to the minutes involved in each, to identify areas to automate or shift responsibility.

 A top priority for automation was the time-intensive process of reference checking.
-We deployed SkillSurvey’s Pre-Hire 360®.
+We deployed SkillSurvey Reference and its Pre-Hire 360® workflow.
 To help illustrate some of the impact that has been realized in less than 4 months, here is some feedback from our Physician Recruiter, John Cerniglia:

 “Online reference checking immediately took away the phone tag traditionally involved in getting three references per physician candidate, which is a big deal.
 What used to take me 4 – 7 days to collect is now typically completed in less than 48 hours.
 Not to mention, I used to have to block off 5-7 pm two nights a week to make follow up calls, so my wife is much happier now because I am more present!